 The initial drive to make wild-camping my primary form of overnight accommodation was financial.
 I had £3,500 in the bank and €800 in cash when I hit the road in 2007, intending to cycle round the world over a period of 3–4 years.

-If I’d stayed at the cheapest hostels available at an average of £10 a night, my first four months would have cost an extra £1,200.
-That was about 25% of my entire round-the-world trip budget for four years (I had £3500 in the bank and 800 euros in cash when I hit the road).
+If I’d stayed at the cheapest available hostels in European towns and cities, at the time averaging about £10 a night, my first four months on the road would have cost an extra £1,200.
+That would have been about 25% of my entire trip budget.

-Another way to put this is that a durable £300 tent would pay for itself within one month of wild-camping across Europe.
-(And you can get a decent tent for much cheaper than that.)
+Another way to put this is that one good-quality tent costing £300 had paid for itself within one month of cycle touring across Europe.
+(These days you can get a good lightweight tent for much cheaper than that.)